godenji/play-faster/README.md

 Run a play> update to seed sbt deps cache (will be presevered across future play> clean-s); then do a clean/compile to populate tmpfs (or default) compile target.
 Finally, generate eclipse project settings: play> eclipse (skipParents=false if you want aggregator project included).
 Done, enjoy ;-)

 * to create a linked resource in Eclipse do the following:
+1.
-1. create path variable:
+    create path variable:
     preferences > (in search field) type "linked" > click Linked Resources > click New > type a name (i.e. the value you provided for Transformers.scala "tmpfs" val) then browse to your tmpfs mounted directory (e.g. /tmp/sbt)

+2.
-2. create linked resource: right click any folder in your main (aggregator project) and do: file > new > advanced > check Link to filesystem > click Variables > select path tmpfs variable you created in step 1.
+    create linked resource: right click any folder in your main (aggregator project) and do: file > new > advanced > check Link to filesystem > click Variables > select path tmpfs variable you created in step 1.

-How Not to Shoot yourself in Foot (general scala best practices)
+How Not to Shoot yourself in Foot
 -----------

 1. Use sub projects (this is a huge WIN)